Org Export Reference Documentation

 Used when a back-end needs to attach the footnote definition only to the first occurrence of the corresponding label.

-See also: org-export-collect-footnote-definitions,
+See also: org-export-collect-footnote-definitions

 org-export-format-code-default

-Return contents of a src-block or example-block element in
+Return contents of a src-block

 a format suited for raw text or verbatim output.
 More